 On the other hand, it is important to keep in mind that embryos must have a minimum quality level to be able to survive the freezing-thawing process.
 This means that the embryos that do not develop adequately or have signs of degeneration will not be frozen.

 Cryoprotectants are a set of molecules that replace the aqueous fluid contained within embryonic cells, which protect the inner structure of embryos from too low temperatures.

 The thawing process of previously frozen embryos is faster and simpler than the freezing one.
 Simply put, it involves extracting the straw from the liquid nitrogen tank, removing the cap, and putting them directly in a medium at 37 °C.

 Aided by a pipette, the embryos are detached from the straw by covering them with a culture medium.
 Then, the embryos go through several media with decreasing concentrations of cryoprotectants.
 All this process is done to rehydrate embryonic cells, thereby replacing the cryoprotectants for water.

 When carrying out the embryo thawing process, sticking strictly to the times established is crucial.
 Otherwise, the embryonic cells may be damaged, and the embryo might not be able to survive the process.

 Before carrying out a frozen embryo transfer, the embryos must be thawed a couple of hours earlier, and determine whether they have been able to survive or not.

 In general, embryo thawing is performed on the day of the embryo transfer, specifically a few hours earlier to check the state of the embryo.
 Aside from that, the transfer is carried out as if it was a fresh cycle.

 Fresh IVF cycles have slightly higher success rates than with frozen embryos.
 But, despite that, frozen embryos can continue their development with normality, attach to the uterus, and most importantly, lead to the birth of a healthy baby.

-On the other hand, the pregnancy rates per fresh blastocyst embryo transfer are 46.9%, which is slightly higher than the pregnancy rate per frozen embryo transfer (41.5%).
+On the other hand, the delivery rate by fresh embryo transfer is 39.3% and the delivery rate by frozen embryo transfer is 42.0%.

 Achieving a pregnancy after a frozen embryo transfer is dependent on these factors: